henryrifle/Web-Crawler/README.md

 - Output Files: Store HTML pages and generate a word count report.

 ## How to run
--make all (to build crawler object file)
+- make all (to build crawler object file)
--make run (to run crawler)
+- make run (to run crawler)
--make clean (to clear webpage files)
+- make clean (to clear webpage files)